na-na-hi/renget/archive/tmd2character_sagira.md

 ------ | ------ | :----:
 Key Item | Eᴍᴘᴛʏ | Vacant inventory slot.
 RP Item | Pile of used Blast Seeds | A pile of gathered Blast Seeds, all burnt and mostly spent.
+RP Item | Chargestone Shavings | Energy used to course through this.

 **OLD MOVES (∞ slots)**
 These are moves that your character learned already, but elected to replace.
 Re-learning them is cheaper.